nodejs/node/deps/uv/docs/src/tcp.rst

 .. c:function:: int uv_tcp_getsockname(const uv_tcp_t* handle, struct sockaddr* name, int* namelen)

-    Get the current address to which the handle is bound. `addr` must point to a valid and big enough chunk of memory, ``struct sockaddr_storage`` is recommended for IPv4 and IPv6 support.
+    Get the current address to which the handle is bound. `name` must point to a valid and big enough chunk of memory, ``struct sockaddr_storage`` is recommended for IPv4 and IPv6 support.

 .. c:function:: int uv_tcp_getpeername(const uv_tcp_t* handle, struct sockaddr* name, int* namelen)

-    Get the address of the peer connected to the handle. `addr` must point to a valid and big enough chunk of memory, ``struct sockaddr_storage`` is recommended for IPv4 and IPv6 support.
+    Get the address of the peer connected to the handle. `name` must point to a valid and big enough chunk of memory, ``struct sockaddr_storage`` is recommended for IPv4 and IPv6 support.